 Choices for Farm Sink Installation

-A farm sink can be mounted so that it is below the counter level, or so that the sink rim protrudes slightly above the counter level.
+A farm sink can be mounted so it is below the counter level, or so the sink rim protrudes slightly above the counter level.
 This decision is wholly personal, but most farm sinks are placed below counter level to provide adequate drainage.

 Remove Cut-Outs and Install the Sink